 We have this picture in our minds.
-We wonder what our child will one day become and when it goes off the rails and doesn’t fit the scenario in our heads, you feel cheated out of your proud poppa or momma moments you had been expecting.
+We wonder what our child will one day become and when it goes off the rails and doesn’t fit the scenario in our heads, we feel cheated out of our proud poppa or momma moments we had been expecting.

 While everyone else’s child seems to be succeeding at something, yours is struggling.
 It could be drugs or alcohol, learning differences, mental illness, autism, or all of the above.